 We spent two of our four days in Niagara Falls inside the Great Wolf Lodge.
 If you’ve never been to a Great Wolf Lodge before, it’s a family-oriented hotel that has a massive indoor water park INSIDE the hotel.

-Your kids won’t want to leave the hotel, so plan accordingly.
+Your kids won’t want to leave the hotel.
+Plan accordingly.

 We wrote a detailed post about Great Wolf Lodge in Niagara Falls.